Jeremy Fall: Other restaurant and food ventures

-In 2018, Fall’s chicken sandwich featured on menus at the Blue Ribbon restaurant locations in Los Angeles, New York City, and Las Vegas.
+In 2018, Fall's chicken sandwich was featured on menus at the Blue Ribbon restaurant locations.

-In August 2019, Fall opened his newest restaurant, Mixtape, aspired to be “a musical mixtape in restaurant form,” in the Fairfax District of Los Angeles.
-Reflecting Fall’s heritage, Mixtape’s menu features elements of Tunisian, Caribbean, Jewish, and French cuisine.
+In August 2019, Fall opened his newest restaurant, Mixtape, in the Fairfax District of Los Angeles.
+Reflecting Fall's heritage, Mixtape's menu features elements of Tunisian, Caribbean, Jewish, and French cuisine.
 The restaurant exhibits various visual art contributions from artists such as Quincy Jones, Jaden Smith, Vic Mensa, Brandon Boyd of Incubus, Tokimonsta, and Serj Tankian, as well as custom weekend brunch playlists compiled by Robin Thicke.
 Fall collaborated with rapper, Phora, to design the uniforms for Mixtape staff.

-In 2021, Fall’s “J. Fall Blvd.
-Sandwich” became a featured item on the famous restaurant chain Mel’s Drive-In’s menu.
-Fall and Mel’s Diner also partnered to release for sale t-shirts featuring both Fall and Mel’s.
+In 2021, Fall's "J. Fall Blvd.
+Sandwich" became a featured item on the famous restaurant chain Mel's Drive-In's menu.
+Fall and Mel's Diner also partnered to release for sale t-shirts featuring both Fall and Mel's.

-Fall has worked with the James Beard Foundation to prepare meals for the Foundation’s dinner events.
+Fall has worked with the James Beard Foundation to prepare meals for the Foundation's dinner events.

-While dining at one of Fall’s restaurants, Prince once bet Fall that he could make better scrambled eggs than Fall, which resulted in Prince cooking eggs in Fall’s restaurant kitchen for patrons.